In January, the full faculty of Kenyon College formally approved the elevation of environmental studies from a concentration to a major.

 “Coming here and really interacting with the farmers and seeing what they do on a daily basis, I realize that this really does matter and people are really doing good things,” she said.

-The new major in environmental studies will have three foundations: a curricular focus, an experiential community exercise and a Senior Exercise.
+The new major in environmental studies will have three foundations: a curricular focus, an experiential community exercise and a Senior Capstone.
 Students can choose from eight initial curricular areas of focus: arts and humanities; biology; chemistry; economics and policy; environmental science; food and agriculture; global environmental issues; and cultures, societies and environments.

 Faculty members for the interdisciplinary major come from departments across the College, including the anthropology, biology, economics, philosophy, physics, political science, religious studies and sociology departments.